Home Up

 Power-grid vacuum tubes operate by a thermionic emission process.
 In a vacuum tube, we commonly call the electron emitter a "cathode".
 The cathode can be directly heated or a filament-cathode.
 Another type is the indirectly heated, or heater-cathode type of electron emitter.

 The cathode, regardless of sub-category, uses a material easily able to "give-up" electrons with heat.
-The cathode is heated in a nearly perfect vacuum to temperatures above 1000K (we would see that as a red glow) to as 2600K (a yellowish-white glow).
-This heat supplies energy to loosely bound electrons at the cathodes surface, causing some electrons to escape the material.
+The cathode is heated in a nearly perfect vacuum to temperatures from around 1000K (we would see that as a red glow) to as high as 2600K (a yellowish-white glow).
+This heat supplies energy to loosely bound electrons at the cathode's surface, causing some electrons to escape the cathode material.
 These electrons form a cloud suspended around the cathode.

 Commonly Used Cathode Materials